 - Performs other related duties as required.

-- Knowledge of the essentials of public library principles and processes, including the creation, communication, identification, selection, organization, storage, retrieval, evaluation and dissemination of information.
+- Knowledge of public library principles and processes, including the creation, communication, identification, selection, organization, storage, retrieval, evaluation and dissemination of information.

 - Knowledge of the role of the public library and the services it provides to a diverse clientele in an environment of rapid technological change.